Tom Pendergast: Chairman of Jackson County Democratic Club

 Pendergast ruled from a simple two-story yellow brick building at 1908 Main Street.
 Messages marked with his red scrawl were used to secure all manner of favors.
 He was unquestionably corrupt, and there were regularly shootouts and beatings on election days during his watch.
 However, the permissive go-go days also gave rise to the golden era of Kansas City jazz (now commemorated at the American Jazz Museum at 18th and Vine) as well as a golden era of building in Kansas City.
 Pendergast tried to portray a "common touch" and made attention-grabbing displays of helping pay medical bills, providing "jobs", and hosting famous Thanksgiving and Christmas dinners for the poor.
 Fraud and intimidation often caused Kansas City voter turnout to be close to 100 percent in the Pendergast days.

 Despite Prohibition, Pendergast's machine and a bribed police force allowed alcohol and gambling.
 Additionally, many elections were fixed to keep political friends in power.
 In return, Pendergast's companies like Ready-Mixed Concrete were awarded government contracts.
-Under a $40 million bond program, the city constructed many civic buildings during the Depression.
+Under a $40 million bond program, the city constructed many civic buildings during the Great Depression.
 Among the projects were the Jackson County Courthouse, in Downtown Kansas City, and the concrete "paving" of Brush Creek, near the Country Club Plaza.
-(A local urban legend in which bodies of Pendergast opponents were buried under the Brush Creek concrete was finally put to rest when the concrete was torn up for a renewal project in the 1980s.)
+(A local urban legend, in which bodies of Pendergast opponents were thought to be buried under the Brush Creek concrete, was finally put to rest when the concrete was torn up for a renewal project in the 1980s, and no bodies were found.)
 Pendergast also had a hand in other projects like the Power and Light Building, Fidelity Bank and Trust Building, Municipal Auditorium, and the construction of inner-city high schools.

 Pendergast placed many of his associates in positions of authority throughout Jackson County and exercised strong influence in determining the Democratic candidates for statewide office.
 For example, he picked Guy Brasfield Park as the Democratic candidate for Missouri governor in 1932 after the previous candidate, Francis Wilson, died two weeks before the election.
 Pendergast also extended his rule into neighboring cities such as Omaha, Nebraska, and Wichita, Kansas, where members of his family had set up branches of the Ready-Mixed Concrete company.
 The Pendergast stamp was to be found in the packing plant industries, local politics, bogus construction contracts, and the jazz scene in those cities as well.